qiref/qiref.github.io/content/note/20250619-English-Learning-journal.md

 I list some  alternatives to words amazing , this what I have learnt today.

 - unimaginable.
 When something is unimaginable, it means you cannot even imagine it due to being too good or maybe too bad.
-- phenomenal**.** When something is phenomenal, it means it is great and amazing in an unusual or surprising way.
+- phenomenal.
+When something is phenomenal, it means it is great and amazing in an unusual or surprising way.
 For example, the company's success was phenomenal.
 - remarkable.
 When something is remarkable, it means it has a special feature, a special quality, that you cannot help but notice it.
 Graduating from college is a remarkable achievement.
 - breathtaking. it's so great that it takes your breath away. it make me cannot breath
 - spectacular. , it means it's very exciting to look at.For example, the Power of the Dog was a spectacular movie.
 We took a road trip through the spectacular mountains.